Tag: healing

 ※Reflection※

-What does it say about the depth of our when politics often overrides our faith?
+What does it say about the depth of our faith when politics often overrides our faith?
 How does your faith inform your politics?
 Have you ever had the experience of choosing a candidate from “the wrong party” because they appeared more closely aligned with your faith than the candidate from “the right party”?
 If not, can you imagine what it would be like, and what might drive that?

 ※Prayer※